 The strategic role of an exchange’s data center is to build a financial ecosystem of participants – brokers, market makers, clearing members, and settlement banks, just to name a few.
 This draws a parallel to a traditional data center which also has its own ecosystem of network providers across telecommunications, power, information security, and now, fintech players.
 For all its benefits, interconnectivity also poses the challenge of ensuring that a failure in any component does not significantly impact the entire infrastructure and hence the need to adhere to the highest standards in terms of latency, volume capacity, and service availability.

 It is critical for exchanges to understand each part of an exchange’s infrastructure ecosystem, and the interactions between each participant, especially with the pace of change evident in a data center.
 Whether it is a piece of hardware that is replaced or added or the software that is configured or servers upgraded, a thorough understanding of the infrastructure ecosystem becomes a key differentiator for quality.

 Complying with Evolving Regulation

 Exchanges and financial institutions around the world have been subjected to increasing levels of regulation since the global financial crisis of 2008.
-Due to the integral role they play in the financial system, these regulations also extend to data centers.

 Being located in Singapore has given SGX geographical and environmental advantages.
 We are fortunate to be in a seismically safe zone and shielded from natural disasters.
 Our geography, together with pro-business policies and a climate of political stability means Singapore is the ideal location for data centers to host mission critical systems.